How to Apply

 Individuals who have provided information indicating that they have met the minimum application requirements (minimum GPA and prerequisite coursework) will be considered for admissions interviews.

-We strongly recommend that applicants attend admissions interviews in-person at our campus in Elk Grove, CA. Visiting the school allows applicants to meet and speak with our current students, faculty, and administrators; and to better assess the facilities, culture, and goodness of fit.
-Students for whom travel is not possible will be granted interviews via telephone or Skype.
+While we are happy to provide interviews via telephone or Skype for students living abroad, we ask that students living in the continental United States attend admissions interviews in-person at our campus in Elk Grove, CA. Visiting the school allows applicants to meet and speak with our current students, faculty, and administrators; and to better assess the facilities, culture, and goodness of fit.

 International Coursework and English Proficiency Requirements: